Frequently Asked Questions

 Below are listed the general documentation requirements for each form of income claimed:

 - Self-employed: 2-year history of self-employment required.
-Income documented with 12 months most recent bank statements or prior year’s federal tax return (and Corp return if applicable).
+Income documented with 12 months most recent bank statements or prior year’s federal tax return (and corporate return if applicable).
+Typically, a borrower’s income looks better through 12 months of bank deposits than through a tax return.
+If we receive both, we have to use the lowest of the two.

-- W-2 wage earner: 2-year employment history required.
+- W-2 wage earner:2-year employment history required.
 Submit most recent 2 pay stubs, plus previous yr.’s W-2.
-NOTE * Income from a second job can only be considered if borrower has been on that same job for 2 years.
+NOTE * Income from a second job can only be considered if the borrower has been on that same job for 2 years.

-For 2 borrowers, or a borrower with a combination of income forms being claimed, we need each of the documents shown for the form of income they are claiming.
+For 2 borrowers or a borrower with a combination of income forms being claimed, we need each of the documents shown for the form of income they are claiming.
+We cannot count income for jobs any longer worked.

 Income that can’t be counted:

 We cannot count income paid in cash and not deposited in a bank.
-All forms of income claimed must have the above-mentioned documentation to support.
-We ask lenders to screen all documents before sending to us.
-Lender’s careful prescreening processes save them and us valuable time and energy in the underwriting process.
+All forms of income claimed must have the abovementioned documentation to support.
+We ask lenders to screen all documents before sending them to us.
+Lenders’ careful prescreening processes save them and us valuable time and energy in the underwriting process.

-Bonuses, OT and special incentives are forms of income can only be counted if borrower has received it for at least 2 years.
+Bonuses, OT, and special incentives are forms of income that can only be counted if the borrower has received it for at least 2 years.

 Child support and Alimony can only be counted if it is shown to be continuous for the next 3 years.
 Must be documented with either: